 Where there is a Will in place, it is the Executors who are responsible for obtaining the Grant of Probate, clearance letters from the Revenue Commissioners and Social Welfare, and ultimately distributing the assets to the persons entitled.

 Where there is no Will in place, the Administrator will carry out the duties above.
 Usually the next of kin will be the Administrator and this needs to be sanctioned by the Probate Office.
 Read more about what happens if there is no Will in place.
 The Executors or Administrator will liaise with the probate solicitor in order to obtain the Grant of Probate.
 At John A. Sinnott & Co.
 Solicitors, we will work efficiently on your behalf to obtain the Grant of Probate or Administration, and can do so even if the Will was made elsewhere. .

-Wills should be reviewed in light of amendments in Taxation and Succession Legislation to ensure the most effective devolution of assets whilst minimising tax exposure.
+Inheritance matters should always be considered in light of amendments to Taxation and Succession Legislation to ensure the most effective devolution of assets whilst minimising tax exposure.